Indian Fusion Outfit For Diwali with a Pink Tulle Maxi Skirt

 Diwali or in general any Indian festival is also famous for colorful and grand outfits.
 It is the time where everyone loves to dress up at their best.
 I usually prefer wearing all traditional for festivals but today I am here with a fusion outfit I put together with the western pieces that are still available online.

 I love tulle skirts, the whimsical and chic vibes just screams my style.
-When I saw this tulle skirt in coral color on Asos website.
+When I saw this pink tulle maxi skirt on the Asos website.
 I knew I had to give an Indian touch to it.
 The richness of the color sets the festive mood.

 The embroidery, color and traditional cut of the Zara top are all you need to glam up your holiday outfit.
 I purposely opted for both bold colors to create a contrast.
 Plus, my rule of them for festive wear is the brighter your outfit is, more the marrier.